opengisch/QField-docs/documentation/how-to/standalone-datasets.en.md

 :material-tablet-android:{ .device-icon } Fieldwork

-By default, the datasets will be overlying an OpenStreetMap XYZ layer.
+By default, the datasets will be overlaying an OpenStreetMap XYZ layer.
 It is however possible to customize that by selecting a project stored onto the device QField is running that will act as a base map.

 To use an existing project as base map, do a long press on a project in the recent projects list and check *Base Map Project*.